 What a long, strange year it was.
 We all deserve some time away to unwind.
-Thankfully, there are some new hotels designed to help us do just that.
+Thankfully, there are some hotels designed to help us do just that.

 There’s a certain kind of hotel out there — typically near a beach, sometimes on an island, occasionally in a jungle — that is designed for the specific purpose of helping you lie back, relax, and just be unconcerned for a while.
 It might have a thatch roof and thick wood beams, it might have flowing linens and a boatload of shiplap, it might have large open windows and sea views and a refreshing cross breeze.
-In other words, it might look a lot like the ten hotels below — our favorite new examples of the form.
+In other words, it might look a lot like the ten hotels below — some of our favorite new examples of the form.
 After a stressful year, this is the kind of reward you deserve.

 Labuan Bajo, Indonesia

 Waecicu Beach is perfectly picturesque, and Plataran Komodo’s oceanfront villas look out over the islands that rise dramatically out of the waters of the Flores Sea.
 Even the most basic villas are more than luxurious enough, and as you ascend the scale they quickly cross over into extravagance, adding private gardens, outdoor bathrooms, and even private pools.